MathiasReker/Java-CI-CD/README.md

 ## Getting Started

-This is an example of building a CI & CD pipeline using GitHub actions.
+This is an example of building a CI & CD pipeline using GitHub actions. :white_check_mark::octocat::whale2::rocket:

 The CI pipeline depends on maven to compile and test the project's code.
 JPA/MySQL is supported.

-The CD pipeline will create a docker image of the project's code and deploy the docker containers to a remote server using SSH.
-Using docker-compose, we can set a subnetwork along the docker containers that links the project's container with an MySQL container.
+The CD pipeline will create a docker image of the project's code and deploy the docker container to a remote server using SSH along with a MySQL container.
+The bridge driver of docker networks connects these containers.

 In the `docker-compose.yml`, you can configure the tag of the images.
 By default, the tag of the project is `dev`.
 However, you can change the tag to a specific version to control the deployment.
 The workflow supports tags in sem-version format like `v*.*.*`.

-To create a new release using a specific tag; go to tags -> create new release -> publish the release.
+To create a new release using a specific tag navigate to your GitHub repository.
+Go to tags -> create new release -> publish the release.

 ### Install the workflow to your project